TunNyein/eks-blue-green-demo/readme.md

 - junior-ops-engineer — read-only (view) permissions on all namespaces

-## Follow up complete operational workflow is documented in: 📘 infra/eks-blue-greee-runbook.md
+## Follow the complete operational guideline in: 📘 infra/eks-blue-green-runbook.md

 ## Architecture